andrewstellman/blazor-training/8-animal-matching-part-4.md

 # Animal Matching Game (part 4)

-Here's all of the code that you can copy and paste for the fourth part of the AnimalMatchingGame project in Part 4, going full stack.
+Here's all of the code that you can copy and paste for the AnimalMatchingGame_Server project in Part 4, going full stack.
 Each slide in the training deck has a corresponding section in this page.

 ## Add Swagger to your ASP.NET Core Blazor Server app